jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 We provision the application routers and cluster B's OOD node to an OpenStack project dedicated to HPC production operations.
 The project is authorized to access campus and cluster provider networks made available to the project through the OpenStack software defined networking (SDN) services.
 This allows the application routers to accept user connections and route them to the appropriate cluster.
-Furthermore, this virtualized infrastructure helps frame the functionality of application routers as traffic flow control agents for HPC connections.
+Furthermore, this virtual infrastructure helps frame the functionality of application routers as traffic flow control agents for HPC connections.

 The RCS cloud service is also a natural fit for CICD driven workflows.
 Developer contributions to the image factory can be validated with integration pipelines.